Fiber Convex Bodies: Curved convex bodies

 where $\psi_u:V\to V$ is given by $\psi_u(\xi)=\left(\pi\circ\nabla h_K\right)(u+\xi)$ and $J_{\psi_u}(\xi)$ denotes its Jacobian at the point $\xi$. \end{theorem} \begin{proof} Apply the previous lemma to $h_{\Sp{K}}(u)=\langle u, \nabla h_{\Sp{K}}(u)\rangle$. \end{proof}

 Assume that the support function $h_K$ is \emph{algebraic}, i.e. it is a root of some polynomial equation.
-Then the integrand in Lemma~\ref{lemma:supofsmooth} and in Theorem~\ref{thm:supofsmooth} is also algebraic.
-Indeed it is simply $ \nabla h_K(u+\xi)$ times the Jacobian of $\psi_u$ which is a composition of algebraic functions.
-We can generalize this concept in the direction of the so called $D$--modules \cite{Holonomic}.
+Then, the integrand in Lemma~\ref{lemma:supofsmooth} and in Theorem~\ref{thm:supofsmooth} is also algebraic.
+Indeed, it is simply $ \nabla h_K(u+\xi)$ times the Jacobian of $\psi_u$ which is a composition of algebraic functions.
+We can generalize this concept in the direction of \emph{$D$--modules} (see \cite{Zeilberger:HolonomicSystems}, or \cite{Holonomic} for a text with a view towards applied nonlinear algebra).
 One can define what it means for a $D$--ideal of the Weyl algebra $D$ to be \emph{holonomic}.
 Then a function is holonomic if its annihilator, a $D$--ideal, is holonomic.
-Intuitively this means that such function satisfies a system of linear homogeneous (in the function and its derivatives) differential equations with polynomial coefficients, plus a suitable dimension condition.
-It can be proved that holonomicity is a generalization of algebraicity.
+Intuitively, this means that such function satisfies a system of linear homogeneous differential equations with polynomial coefficients, plus a suitable dimension condition.
+Holonomicity can be seen as a generalization of algebraicity which is closed under integration.
 We say that a convex body $K$ is \emph{holonomic} if its support function $h_K$ is holonomic.
 In this setting, the fiber body satisfies the following property.

-\begin{corollary} If K is a curved holonomic convex body, then its fiber body is again holonomic. \begin{proof} We want to prove that the integrand in Theorem~\ref{thm:supofsmooth} is a holonomic function of $u$ and $\xi$.
+\begin{corollary} If K is a curved holonomic convex body, then its fiber body is again holonomic. \begin{proof} We prove that the integrand in Theorem~\ref{thm:supofsmooth} is a holonomic function of $u$ and $\xi$.
 Then the result follows from the fact that the integral of a holonomic function is holonomic \cite[Proposition~$2.11$]{Holonomic}.
 If $h_K$ is holonomic then $\nabla h_K (u+\xi)$ is a holonomic function of $u$ and $\xi$, as well as its scalar product with $u$.
 It remains to prove that the Jacobian of $\psi_u$ is holonomic.
 But $\psi_u$ is the projection of a holonomic function and thus holonomic, so the result follows. \end{proof} \end{corollary}